prataprc/prataprc.github.io/_posts/2019-01-08-json-operations.md

 * **Non empty object** shall be treated as true.

-With types and values reduced to either true or false, results of a logical operator simply follows the boolean truth table.
+With types and values reduced to either true or false, results of a logical operator simply follows the Boolean truth table.

 <div id="tab-logical">
   <ul>